CodeAssociate/CA.Blocks.DataAccess/docs/index.md

 📖 Documentation & Guides

-We are in the process of providing detailed guides to learn more about setting up and extending the library:
+Learn more about setting up and extending the library:
-Topics coming soon:

-🚀 Quick Start Guide — Step-by-step setup and basic usage.
+🚀 [Quick Start Guide](quick-start.md) — Step-by-step setup and basic usage.

+🏗️ [Architecture & Design](architecture.md) — How the "Pluggable Building Blocks" work together.

+📦 [Package Reference](packages.md) — A complete list of all NuGet packages and extensions.

 ⚙️ Configuration & DI Options — Connection strings, lifetime options, and extensions.

-🏗️ Architecture & Design — Overview of the Repository & Unit of Work patterns used.
+(Coming Soon)

 🧪 Unit Testing Guide — How to mock repositories and write fast unit tests.
+(Coming Soon)

 💡 Key Features
 Zero Boilerplate: Clean, generic repository implementation out of the box.